Interview Query

 Overview

-Companies usually have questions related to their pricing: How should products be priced?
+Companies usually have questions about their pricing: How should products be priced?
 How does pricing affect customer purchasing behavior?
 How will prices impact sales and revenue forecasts?

-To address these, pricing analysts use data-driven insights to back up their answers.
-A pricing analyst is responsible for leveraging data and statistical methods in the creation of pricing strategies that will maximize profits.
-Primarily, they design and maintain product price lists based on an analysis of market trends.
+What do careers in pricing involve?
+Pricing analysts use data-driven insights to back up their answers and address these.
+A pricing analyst is responsible for leveraging data and statistical methods to create pricing strategies to maximize profits.
+Primarily, they design and maintain product price lists based on analyzing market trends.

 Here are also some ways a pricing analyst contributes to their organization: